w3f/polkadot-wiki/docs/learn-phragmen.md

 - [Phragmén's and Thiele's Election Methods](https://arxiv.org/pdf/1611.08826.pdf) - 95-page paper
   explaining Phragmén's election methods in detail.
 - [Phragmén’s Voting Methods and Justified Representation](https://aaai.org/ocs/index.php/AAAI/AAAI17/paper/download/14757/13791) -
-  This paper by Brill _et al._ is the source for the simple Phragmén algorithm, along with proofs about its properties.
+  This paper by Brill _et al._ is the source for the simple Phragmén method, along with proofs about its properties.
 - [Offline Phragmén](https://github.com/kianenigma/offline-phragmen) - Script to generate the
   Phragmén validator election outcome before the start of an era.